LouisaHuston/Hockey-Player-Tracking/README.md

 - **test.py**: Script to test and evaluate the trained model.
 - **inference.py**: Runs the trained model on new data to generate tracking predictions.
 - **requirements.txt**: Lists all dependencies required to run the project.
+- **process_data.py**: A data processing script that may complement or replace some functions in `src/process.py`.
 - **src/**: Contains all the core modules for data processing, model definition, and evaluation.
   - `download_data.py`: Handles the download of necessary datasets.
   - `process.py`: Prepares and processes raw data for training and inference.
-  - `model.py`: Defines the neural network model architecture used for tracking.
+  - `detr.py`: Implementation of a DEtection TRansformer (DETR) model for advanced tracking and object detection tasks.
+  - `coco_dataset.py`: Defines dataset handling, particularly for COCO-format data, which may be used to train and validate models.
   - `evaluation.py`: Evaluates model performance on test data.
+  - `split.py`: Handles data splitting, potentially to separate training, validation, and test sets.

 ## Features

 - **Data Processing**: Automated data download and preprocessing for efficient training.
-- **Model Definition**: Comprehensive model architecture specifically optimized for tracking hockey players.
+- **Model Definition**: Comprehensive model architecture specifically optimized for tracking hockey players, with additional support for the DETR model.
 - **Evaluation and Testing**: Tools to test and evaluate model accuracy and effectiveness on new data.

 ## Getting Started